In this section

 Other groups, like the ancestors of the Navajo and Apache, continued their nomadic lifestyles.
 For some New Mexican tribes, this way of life continued until well into the 19th century.
 But that’s not the whole story.
 Explore the rich history of New Mexico's Native American culture by visiting these monuments, parks and sites.

-The Aztec Ruins National Monument in northwest New Mexico preserves structures and artifacts of Ancestral Pueblo people from the 1100s through 1200s.
+The Aztec Ruins National Monument in northwest New Mexico preserves the structures and artifacts of Ancestral Pueblo people from the 1100s through 1200s.
+Explore the reconstructed Great Kiva, journey through a 900-year-old ancestral Pueblo Great House, and view the beautiful artifacts on display in the Visitor Center.

 Los Alamos, NM

-Head into the extensive back country in north-central New Mexico to hike, camp, and explore at leisure the lands and dwellings once occupied by the ancestors of present-day Pueblo Indians.
+Head into the extensive back country in north-central New Mexico to Bandelier National Monument, one of the National Park Service’s oldest sites.
+Hike, camp, and explore at leisure the lands and dwellings once occupied by the ancestors of present-day Puebloans, discover ancient petroglyphs, and even climb into the cavates (small human-carved alcoves).

-A major center of Ancestral Puebloan culture, Chaco Canyon was a hub of ceremony, trade and administration for the prehistoric Four Corners area.
+A major center of Ancestral Puebloan culture, Chaco Canyon was a hub of ceremony, trade, and administration for the prehistoric Four Corners area.
+Visit the park’s six major ancestral sites, marvel at the incredible Chacoan architecture, enjoy miles of hiking trails, and experience Chaco’s unforgettable Night Sky Program.

 Silver City, NM

-Gila Cliff Dwellings National Monument in southwestern New Mexico offers a glimpse of the homes and lives of the people of the Mogollón culture who lived in the Gila Wilderness from the 1280s through the early 1300s.
+Gila Cliff Dwelling National Monument in southwestern New Mexico offers a glimpse of the homes and lives of the people of the Mogollón culture who lived in the Gila Wilderness from the 1280s through the early 1300s.
+Visitors are allowed to enter the caves and dwelling rooms, so take advantage of this incredible opportunity and give yourself plenty of time to explore.

-The Petroglyph National Monument west of Albuquerque in central New Mexico protects a variety of cultural and natural resources including five volcanic cones, hundreds of archeological sites and an estimated 25,000 images carved by Native Americans and early Spanish settlers.
+One of the largest petroglyph sites in North America, the Petroglyph National Monument west of Albuquerque protects a variety of cultural and natural resources including five volcanic cones, hundreds of archeological sites, and an estimated 25,000 petroglyphs and images carved by Native Americans and early Spanish settlers.

-Three Rivers Petroglyph Site is one of the few locations in the Southwest set aside solely because of its rock art.
-It is has over 20,000 petroglyphs, dating from 900 AD to 1400 AD, making it one of the largest and most interesting petroglyph sites in the Desert Southwest.
+Three Rivers Petroglyph Site is one of the few locations in the Southwest set aside solely because of its rock art and one of the few sites that allow visitors direct access to petroglyphs.
+With more than 20,000 petroglyphs, dating from 900 AD to 1400 AD, it is one of the largest and most interesting petroglyph sites in the Southwest.

 Zuni Pueblo, NM